 This is the last one.
-My addition has to end before I wind up with a full armoury of nerf guns.
-However I decided to take this last one as far as I could go.
+My addiction has to end before I wind up with a full armoury of nerf guns.
+However, I decided to take this last one as far as I could go.

 My first nerf gun was the sharpshot, I got given it as a prize.
 It is a good gun, and I enjoyed painting it.
 My second nerf gun was the stockade, it happened to be on sale when I went to buy a target to shoot at.